HomeSpecialties › Medical Oncology

 How to become a medical oncologist in Australia — RACP Basic Physician Training, the Divisional exams, the competitive jump onto Advanced Training in Medical Oncology, the clinical-trials and systemic-therapy requirements, how it differs from radiation oncology and haematology, and what the published ATO data shows medical oncologists earn.

-There are two bottlenecks, not one: getting onto Basic Physician Training, then — after passing both Divisional exams — winning an accredited Advanced Training post.
-Selection is run by hospitals, networks and states, not the RACP, and no national scored rubric with percentage weightings is published.
-Worth knowing: medical oncology is a separate pathway from radiation oncology (a different college, RANZCR) and from haematology — and it's largely a cognitive, clinical-trials-rich specialty rather than a procedural one.
+Two bottlenecks, not one: getting onto Basic Physician Training, then — after both Divisional exams — winning an accredited Advanced Training post.
+Selection is run by hospitals, networks and states, not the RACP, with no published national scored rubric.
+Medical oncology is a separate pathway from radiation oncology (a different college, RANZCR) and haematology, and it's largely cognitive and clinical-trials-rich rather than procedural.

 Why medical oncology